3 Ways to Play the Coming Silver Shortage

 Compare that to 1950 when the U.S. alone had 2 billion ounces of silver reserves.

-Meanwhile, Industrial demand for silver, especially in electronics, has risen at a rate of 7% a year – primarily in growing markets like China and India, countries which have recently depleted their silver supplies and are now relying completely on imported silver.
+Meanwhile, industrial demand for silver – especially in electronics – has risen at a rate of 7% a year.
+This is primarily in growing markets like China and India… Both of which have recently depleted their silver supplies and are now relying completely on imported silver.

-And yet, despite an increasing industrial demand for silver and worldwide supply scarcity, prices have remained relatively low at just over $12 an ounce.
-That’s still 76% below its historic high.
+And yet, despite an increasing industrial demand for silver and worldwide supply scarcity, prices have remained relatively low at just over $25 an ounce.
+That’s still nearly 50% below its historic high.

 This imbalance won’t last forever.
-And whether you buy silver bullion directly, use an ETF, or invest in a silver mining stock, this precious metal could give your portfolio a nice boost in 2019 or 2020…
+And whether you buy silver bullion directly, use an ETF, or invest in mining stocks, this precious metal could give your portfolio a nice boost in the years to come.

 The Coming Silver Shortage Means the Right Time to Buy